Goodbye Deponia: Plot

 Goal takes “Rufus” to the council of Elysium.
 The council is concerned: due to the new situation Elysium is overpopulated and there are not enough resources.
 That's why they have the intention to destroy Elysium and move back to Deponia.
 Goal tells the council to listen to the advice of "Rufus".
 Cletus decides to give up his old identity and to live as Rufus from that point onward.
 Goal then leaves the scene and goes to a perch overlooking Deponia.
-She sighs hinting that she knew she picked Cletus over Rufus.
+She sighs hinting that he knew she picked Cletus over Rufus.
 It is not revealed whether the real Rufus survived the fall or not.

 Reception

 Goodbye Deponia received "generally favorable" reviews, according to review aggregator Metacritic.

 German publication Golem.de declared Goodbye Deponia a commercial hit.
 The game debuted in first place on the GfK Entertainment Charts' weekly computer game sales rankings, and sold 10,000 units in its first seven days across Germany, Switzerland and Austria.
 Half of these sales came from online stores such as Steam.
 Carsten Fichtelmann of Daedalic Entertainment noted that these numbers were "a record for us", and that they marked the first time in 15 years that an adventure game had reached first place on the German market's weekly sales charts.
 However, he criticized brick and mortar retailers for understocking the game and "driv[ing] customers to digital purchases, or to mail-order companies like Amazon".
 Adventure Gamers awarded it the "Best Traditional Adventure" and one of the top 5 "Best Adventures" in their 2013 Aggie Awards.

 According to Daedalic, Goodbye Deponia achieved strong international sales in its opening week.